Image

 AMSR Direct Care Outpatient

-This training is complemented by the 3-hour version of AMSR for Direct Care Staff in Outpatient Settings, which helps treatment teams of clinicians and direct care staff speak the same risk assessment and management language to provide consistent, effective care organization-wide.
+This training is complemented by the 3.5-hour version of AMSR for Direct Care Staff in Outpatient Settings, which helps treatment teams of clinicians and direct care staff speak the same risk assessment and management language to provide consistent, effective care throughout their organization.
+It is offered as a “live” in person or virtual training and as an asynchronous, self-paced, on demand course.

 AMSR-Direct Care Outpatient Curriculum